 This scale may be adjusted downward at the end of the semester, depending on the overall class average.
 It will never be adjusted upward.
-At the end of the semester, if the average class grade is less than 78%, the grading scale will be lowered so the average course grade is at least a BC and the grade distribution is consistent with historical Chemistry 104 final grade distributions.
+At the end of the semester, if the average class grade is less than 80%, the grading scale will be lowered so the average course grade is at the B/BC cut-off and the grade distribution is consistent with historical Chemistry 104 final grade distributions.